josephsl/wintenApps/addon/doc/tr/readme.md

 * This add-on requires Windows 10 21H2 (build 19044), 11 21H2 (build 22000),
   or later releases.
+* Feature update support duration is tied to consumer support duration (Home, Pro, Pro Education, Pro for Workstations editions) and the add-on may end support for a feature update prior to end of consumer support.
+See aka.ms/WindowsTargetVersioninfo for more information and support dates.
 * Ne kadar yüklenebilse de, bu eklenti Windows Enterprise LTSC (Uzun Süreli Hizmet Kanalı) ve Windows Server sürümlerini desteklemez.
-* If Add-on Updater 22.08 or later is installed and background add-on updates is enabled, Windows App Essentials will not install at all on unsupported Windows releases.
+* If Add-on Updater is installed and background add-on updates is enabled, Windows App Essentials will not install at all on unsupported Windows releases.
-* Not all features from Windows Insider Preview builds will be supported.
+* Not all features from Windows Insider Preview builds will be supported, more so for features introduced to a subset of Windows Insiders in dev channel.
 * Bazı eklenti özellikleri, NVDA ekran okuyucusunun bir parçasıdır veya yakında olacaktır.
-* For entries not listed below, you can assume that features are part of NVDA, no longer applicable as the add-on does not support unsupported Windows releases such as old Windows 10 versions, or changes were made to Windows, apps, and NVDA that makes entries no longer applicable.
-* Bazı uygulamalar, kompakt bindirme modunu destekler (örneğin, Hesap Makinesi her zaman en üsttedir) ve bu mod, NVDA'nın taşınabilir sürümüyle düzgün çalışmaz.
+* Some apps support compact overlay mode (always on top in Calculator, for example), and this mode will not work properly with the portable version of NVDA.
 * For best experience with apps that embed web technologies and content such as Start menu and its context menu, enable "Automatic focus mode for focus changes" setting from NVDA's browse mode settings panel.